Gracie Abrams

 Gracie Madigan Abrams (/'eibr@mz/; born September 7, 1999) is an American singer and songwriter.
-The daughter of the director J. J. Abrams, she signed with Interscope Records in 2019, and gained recognition after releasing her debut extended play, Minor (2020), and its follow-up, This Is What It Feels Like (2021), alongside various singles including "I Miss You, I'm Sorry".
+She signed with Interscope Records in 2019 and gained recognition after releasing her debut extended play, Minor (2020), and its follow-up, This Is What It Feels Like (2021), alongside various singles including "I Miss You, I'm Sorry".
 Abrams released her debut album, Good Riddance (2023), and was nominated for the Grammy Award for Best New Artist.
 She also performed as an opening act on Olivia Rodrigo's Sour Tour (2022) and Taylor Swift's Eras Tour (2023–2024).

 In 2023, Abrams featured on a remix to Noah Kahan's "Everywhere, Everything", which marked her first entry on the US Billboard Hot 100.
 She was also featured on the Forbes 30 Under 30 list that year.
 Her second studio album, The Secret of Us (2024), debuted at number two on the US Billboard 200 and was supported by the singles "Risk", "Close to You", "I Love You, I'm Sorry", and "That's So True"; the lattermost peaked at number four on the Billboard Global 200.
 Abrams collaborated with Taylor Swift on the album track "Us", which was nominated for the Grammy Award for Best Pop Duo/Group Performance.
-On May 26, 2025, Abrams won the American Music Award for New Artist of the Year.
+In 2025, Abrams won the American Music Award for New Artist of the Year.

 Early life

-Gracie Madigan Abrams was born on September 7, 1999 in Los Angeles, California, and raised in Pacific Palisades, Los Angeles.
+Gracie Madigan Abrams was born on September 7, 1999, in Los Angeles, California, and raised in Pacific Palisades, Los Angeles.
 She is the daughter of filmmaker J. J. Abrams and film and television producer Katie McGrath, and the granddaughter of producers Gerald W. Abrams and Carol Ann Abrams.
-Her paternal heritage is Jewish, while her maternal background is Irish Catholic.
-Abrams has two brothers: an older brother named Henry and a younger brother named August.
+Her paternal heritage is Ashkenazi Jewish, while her maternal background is Irish Catholic.
+Abrams has two brothers.

 Abrams developed an interest in music from a young age and began writing songs at the age of eight.
 She attended The Archer School for Girls in West Los Angeles, and she graduated in 2018.
 Following her graduation, Abrams enrolled at Barnard College in New York City to study international relations, but she chose to take a break after her first year to pursue a career in music.